With Tyk Multi-Cloud

 Tyk Multi-Cloud is installed as a network appliance, it should be run like any other reverse proxy within your application stack.
 To make this simple, we have developed a custom docker image that can be deployed and configured with a simple script, however you can modify this image, or in fact just re-use the configuration to fit your installation.
 Please contact your account manager to discuss options around container and gateway customisation for Multi-Cloud accounts.

-When Tyk Multi-Cloud starts, it will launch, connect to our systems via a high-speed, compressed RPC TCP tunnel (you will need to ensure port
+When Tyk Multi-Cloud starts, it will launch, establish a high-speed, compressed persistent RPC TCP tunnel with our cloud (you will need to ensure that your firewall is configured to allow outbound access to port

 When requests come into your node, Tyk Multi-Cloud will act as your centralised Key and Policy repository, while all proxying, rate-limiting, quota management and enforcement happen locally, ensuring that traffic flowing through your nodes is as low-latency as if you had your own Tyk stack.